Wangchangjen/Matlab_IDE/README.md

 [x, beta] = IDE2(par,s,Hhat,N0);

-#Step 5.
+-Step 5.
 Now, you are ready to run the precodes:

 precoder_sim